frederic-perez/AmE-dictionary/data/dictionary.md

 __methadone__ _n_
 __metheglin__ _n_ :two::hammer:
 __methinks__
+__Methodist__ _n_ /ˈmɛθ ə dɪst/ __1__ A member of a Protestant denomination that developed out of John Wesley’s religious revival and has an Arminian doctrine and, in the U.S., a modified episcopal polity.
 __meticulous__ _adj_ :two: Marked by extreme or excessive care in the consideration or treatment of details.
 __metonymy__ _n_ Metonymy is when the name of something is replaced with something related to it.
 Example: He loved music from the cradle (birth) to the grave (death).
 __metro<sup>1</sup>__ _n_ A subway system.